unjs/giget/README.md

 - `--force`: Clone to exsiting directory even if exists.
 - `--force-clean`: ⚠️ Remove any existing directory or file recusively before cloning.
+- `--offline`: Do not attempt to download and use cached version.
+- `--prefer-offline`: Use cache if exists otherwise try to download.

 ### Examples